 To the extent that the Company issues common shares to subscribers on a flow-through basis at a premium to the market value of non-flow-through common shares, any such premium is recorded as a liability on the Company's statement of financial position at the time of subscription.
 This liability is reduced, on a pro-rata basis, as the Company fulfills its expenditure renunciation obligation associated with such flow-through share issuances, with an offsetting amount recognized as income.

-Balance, January 31, 2021 Flow-through financing premium Premium recognized in loss from operations \$ 41,233 (13,904) Balance, January 31, 2022 Premium recognized in loss from operations 27,328 (27,328) Balance, January 31, 2023 \$ -
+Balance, January 31, 2022 Premium recognized in loss from operations \$ 27,328 (27,328)

+Balance, January 31, 2023 -

+Balance, January 31, 2024 \$ -

-As at January 31, 2023, the Company had no flow-through expenditure commitments remaining.
+As at January 31, 2024, the Company had no flow-through expenditure commitments remaining.

 15. Income Taxes